Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 3. Check carefully the max gain on each of your xover FIR pcm files.
 Be aware to set Brutefir attenuations to ensure you will not clip when a near to 0 dBFS signal is processed.

-4. As an starting point, set your config.yml:
+4. As an starting point, set your `config.yml` file:

     ref_level_gain: -10.0